 Because many of the political subdivisions placed under fiscal administration are financially insolvent, R.S.
 39:1357 authorizes the creation of a fund, managed by the State Treasurer, for the purpose of funding the costs and expenses of fiscal administrators.

-LLA's Legal Division has prepared an informational document on Fiscal Administrator Law1 that is available on the LLA website.
+LLA's Legal Division has prepared an informational document on Fiscal Administrator Law that is available on the LLA website.

-1. https://lla.la.gov/go/AK2QK4
+1. https://app.lla.state.la.us/llala.nsf/3D643FC43389F3DB86257BCD007473E3/\$FILE/Fiscal%20Administrator%20FAQ.pdf

-Staff Directory (100-1090)
+Staff Directory ( 100-1090 )